inds-inc/inds-inc.github.io/sendexplorer.md

 -   Hyperlink to multi-domain subject view with tabular and graphical displays of data

-**SEND Explorer Plus™** includes all of the above features as well as:
+**SEND Explorer® Plus** includes all of the above features as well as:

 -   Straight-forward load interface and study dashboard